40843245/CPP/Object/OOP/Overloading/overloading in CPP.md

 # Overloading in C++
-In this article, we will discuss about overloading in C.
+In this article, we will discuss about overloading in C++.

+NOT in C!!!

+NOT in C!!!

+NOT in C!!!

 ## Appreciation
 Before we discuss this topic,

-I really appreciate the solution by Jerry Coffin in StackOverflow.
+I really appreciate the solutions by Jerry Coffin and BCS in StackOverflow.

 I have NEVER heard something he or she talked about.